tonkolviktor/dev-test/README.md

 The result CSV file will be: ./result.csv

-# Run unit tests
+## Run unit tests

 mvn test

-# Run end-to-end test (it will actually call the backend)
+## Run end-to-end test (it will actually call the backend)

-E2E test does not run by default because e2e test actually call the backend.
+E2E tests do not run by default because e2e test actually call the backend.
 It can be run with the following command.
 See [pom.xml](pom.xml) for details on configuration.

 mvn test -Pwith-e2e-tests

-# Documentation
+## Documentation

-## Used frameworks
+### Used frameworks

 * Maven: dependency management, building, jar assembly
 * Jersey: JAX-RS Client